Explore

 How do development teams implement kanban?

-Before implementing kanban, make sure everyone on the team is aligned around why you are adopting this method and what the processes will be.
+Make sure everyone on the team is aligned around why you are adopting this method and what the processes will be.
 Folks need to understand how work will flow from one column or status to another on the kanban board.
 And everyone should commit to keeping the board accurate and up to date.
-In the steps included below, we assume you are using software like Aha!
-Develop to create a digital kanban board, but most of the same principles apply regardless of the tool you use.

-Choose how to visualize work
+1. Choose how to visualize work

-First capture your existing processes for delivering new functionality.
-Add cards to your kanban board to represent everything the team is working on and create vertical columns to show each step of your workflow.
+First, capture your existing processes for delivering new functionality.
+Add cards to your kanban board to represent everything the team is working on, and create vertical columns to show each step of your workflow.
 Your board should display the full cycle of what it takes to deliver value to your users.

-Set work in progress (WIP) limits
+2. Set work-in-progress (WIP) limits

 How much work is too much?
 Set a limit for the number of cards that can be in each column at a given time.
-This helps you create a smooth flow of work so you can optimize productivity.
+This helps you create a smooth workflow so you can optimize productivity.
 Some development teams set WIP limits by estimating work in story points or individual capacity.
-For example, you could assign a certain number of story points to each card, then determine a maximum number of points per column.
-Or you could decide on a WIP limit of two cards per user so no team member gets overcapacity.

 If you are just starting out, do your best to set WIP limits based on your past experience and the number of teammates.
 You will have many opportunities to revise WIP limits as you learn.